helenzhou6/image-caption-generator/README.md

 - wandb log in details and be added to the project - https://wandb.ai/site or in remote terminal
 - You may need to use computa CPU or an alternative if you have an old mac and it's complaining about torch 2.6 version

+## Remote instructions
+1. Get your GPU and connect to it (either via VSCode SSH plugin or within the terminal)
+2. git clone the repo: `https://github.com/helenzhou6/image-caption-generator.git`
+3. To install eveything, run `chmod +x ./gpu-script.sh` and `./gpu-script.sh`
+4. Run any commands in `tmux` - i.e. run `tmux`!
+This will still run commands in the background even if you get kicked out (SSH connection fails)
+    - To see all tmux sessions, run `tmux ls` and then run `tmux a -t <session name/number>` to go back to that session
+3. To log into wandb, in the terminal run `export WANDB_API_KEY=<key>` (get API key from wandb website)
+4. To commit, run e.g. `git config --global user.name "Helen"` (replace name!) and  e.g. `git config --global user.email "25727036+helenzhou6@users.noreply.github.com"` (replace email!)

 ## To dev
 1. To setup: `uv sync` so you will download all needed dependencies
     - To recognise imported files, you may need to run `export PYTHONPATH=./src` in the terminal
     - To run python file: either use `uv run <file name>` will auto use the .venv that uv generates OR you can do `source .venv/bin/activate` to activate your virtual env and then run `python3 <file name>`
     - If you have VSCode on mac, you can do Shift, Command, P to open preferences, and select the .venv.
 Then you can press 'play' button and that will use it.
+2. (Optional): run `uv run src/model/dataset.py` that will create the training and validation dataset as pickle files & upload to wandb.
+This will not need to be run if anyone has run this before and artifacts are already in wandb.
+3. Run `uv run src/model/encoder.py` to run the model

 ## Brainstorming session
 Inference: